chriswrightdesign/websites-for-non-jerks/README.md

 - How are you dealing with complex navigation?
 If you have a massively complex site structure have you provided in site search?
 [Responsive navigation patterns](http://bradfrostweb.com/blog/web/responsive-nav-patterns/)
 - If you're using offscreen navigation, have you put a containing div for the overflow hidden to deal with the Android body overflow hidden issue?
 - Are you relying on hover for anything?
 [Non hover](http://trentwalton.com/2010/07/05/non-hover/)
-- Are you expecting the user to make discoveries without signposts? (eg. Swipe without any indication that they can swipe) [Don't make me think](http://www.sensible.com/dmmt.html)
+- Are you expecting the user to make discoveries without signposts? (eg. Swipe without any indication that they can swipe) [Don't make me think](http://www.sensible.com/dmmt.html), [Just in time education](http://www.lukew.com/ff/entry.asp?1786)
 - Are you hijacking scroll, or hijacking the screen with modals?
 [Hijacking scroll](http://trentwalton.com/2013/10/23/scroll-hijacking/)
 - Are you embracing progressive enhancement for devices and browsers with less features?
 [Progressive enhancement](http://adactio.com/journal/1700/)